 Mariam Nasrri is an artist currently living in Vancouver.

-In 1980, I opened my eyes in a communist-conquered country, Afghanistan.
+In the 1980’s, I opened my eyes in a communist-conquered country, Afghanistan.
 In 1992, the fires of the civil war devoured our home in Kabul.
 My family and I fled to the north to escape the horrors of ethnic cleansing.
 In 1998, the Taliban slaughtered almost 3,000 innocent people.
 My family and I fled from the country of my birth through the desert between Afghanistan and Pakistan.

 After a year of living the life of a refugee where our basic necessities were scarcely met, I left my family behind and moved to India.
 One of the reasons that I escaped from Pakistan was to avoid a forced marriage.
 He was a Taliban sympathizer, who already had a couple of wives, wanted to marry me “to save my soul” because I worked outside of the house at a travel agency.